chef-boneyard/php-quick-start/README.md

     mediawiki.rb
     mediawiki_load_balancer.rb

-Upload all the roles to the Opscode Platform.
+Upload all the roles to the Hosted Chef server.

     rake roles